KLORNO/langmodel-flow/README.md

 ## Usage

-In the example below, we employ LangModel-Flow to construct a basic c
+In the example below, we employ LangModel-Flow to construct a basic chain which generates a company name and slogan based on a product name.
+The application exploits